 Semester of Aquatics

-This course will build on the water competency sequence outlined by the American Red Cross throughout the first few weeks of delivery.
+Semester of Aquatics is offered to Wrangell High School students from August to December.
+The course builds on the water competency sequence outlined by the American Red Cross throughout the first few weeks of delivery.
 Students should expect to refine their stroke, increase their endurance, and become more confident swimmers before heading into the Lifeguard course.

 The largest section of the course will be focused on the theoretical and practical skills outlined by the American Red Cross Lifeguard Certification.
 Classes will rotate between land and in-water skills.
 Students will learn the fundamentals of lifeguard skills including but not limited to entries and approaches, active and passive victim rescues, surface and submerged victim rescues, CPR and AED skills and application, and First Aid.
 Additionally, students will learn teamwork and leadership skills, how to prioritize care and strategizing next steps in critical situations.
 The final section of the lifeguard course will include a review of skills prior to a written final exam and practical exam.
 Successful completion of the exams may result in an industry recognized certification for those that are 16 years or older.
 Students under the age of 16 will need to retake the written and practical exam before they can be certified following their 16th birthday.